feathersjs/docs/faq/readme.md

 > **Note:** URLs should never contain actions that change data (like `post/publish` or `post/delete`).
 This has always been an important part of the HTTP protocol and Feathers enforces this more strictly than most other frameworks.
 For example to publish a post you would call `.patch(id, { published: true })`.

+## I am not getting real-time events

+Feathers Buzzard (`@feathersjs/feathers@v3.0.0`) introduced a new, more secure event system that does __not__ send real-time events by default.
+If you are not getting real-time events on the client, it is usually a problem with the [event channel](../api/channels.md) setup.

+Have a look a the example at [feathersjs.com](https://feathersjs.com/), the [real-time basics guide](../guides/basics/real-time.md) and the [channels documentation](../api/channels.md).
+If you are migrating from a previous version, also see the [channels section int the migration guide](../migrating.md#adding-channels).

+The generated application already sets up a `channels.js` file that sends events to only authenticated users by default but can be modified to your needs according the the [channels documentation](../api/channels.md).

 ## How do I do search?

 This depends on the database adapter you are using.
 See [the search querying chapter](../api/databases/querying.md#search) for more information.